mccraigmccraig/maxent_string_classifier/README.txt

 # training data for each outcome is in .txt files in the directory.
 # a model.yml file defines features to be used for contexts, and training params
 #
-# is written as a .txt.gz file in the directory
+# the model is written as a .txt.gz file in the directory
 model = MaxentStringClassifier::Loader.train( "/Users/mccraig/language" )

-# load a model with it's directory name. .txt.gz model and model.yml are required
+# load a model with it's directory name. .txt.gz model and model.yml are
+# required
 model = MaxentStringClassifier::Loader.load( "/Users/mccraig/language" )

 # classify